Applying nano to mega

 Making a master: from small to large area

 Your nano- or microstructures are originated on a master (the original).
-If you do not have your own master, Morphotonics has a network of partners who can originate any of these textures according to your requirements with techniques like laser interference lithography, laser writing, laser ablation or diamond cutting.
+If you do not have your own master, Morphotonics has a network of partners who can originate any of these structures according to your requirements with techniques like laser interference lithography, laser writing, laser ablation or diamond cutting.
 Morphotonics also has a library with micro- and nanopatterns.
-Perhaps we already have the texture you are looking for.
+Perhaps we already have the structure you are looking for.

 If this master does not have the size suitable for your application, Morphotonics can help to scale it up to large sizes.
 By UV-tiling parts with your desired and optimized structure together, the patterned surface can be increased up to 1*2 m2.